-If you love to horseback ride, you'll love our ranch!
-We offer walk, trot, and canter rides across tens of thousands of acres in Colorado's spectacular Rocky Mountains.
+LRR offers walk, trot, and canter rides across tens of thousands of acres in Colorado's spectacular Rocky Mountains.
 You'll fall in love with beautiful vistas, hillsides dotted with wild flowers, shaded groves of Aspen, and abundant wildlife.

 An experienced wrangler accompanies each small group to provide the personal attention necessary to make your ride safe and enjoyable.
 Wranglers take care of opening gates, answering your questions, and usually squeeze in a tall tale along the way.

 Morning rides start mounting at nine and return for lunch.
 Afternoon rides leave the barn at one-thirty and return between four and five.
 Pack a lunch and spend the whole day exploring the sage plains, the aspen topped ridges, or the dark timber of the Roosevelt National Forest.

 The Laramie River Valley is home to cattle and bison ranches.
 Our neighbor's buffalo can be seen in the background of this photo.
 The valley is also home to a wide variety of wildlife including antelope, elk, moose, eagle, and coyote that you'll often see while horseback.

 Wow!
 That's the only way to describe the views, horses, food, and the staff.
 We had a great family vacation.